AI disempowerment of humans

 We might describe the result as “going out with a whimper.”
 Human reasoning gradually stops being able to compete with sophisticated, systematised manipulation and deception which is continuously improving by trial and error; human control over levers of power gradually becomes less and less effective; we ultimately lose any real ability to influence our society’s trajectory.

-See Kulveit et al. (2025) for a modernisation.
+See Kulveit et al. (2025) for a modernisation, and accompanying web page

-Most of the newer papers (Bullock, Hammond, and Krier 2025; Kulveit et al. 2025; MacInnes, Garfinkel, and Dafoe 2024; Qiu et al. 2025) can be read as elaborations of a common core:
+Most of the newer papers (Bullock, Hammond, and Krier 2025; Kulveit et al. 2025; MacInnes, Garfinkel, and Dafoe 2024; Qiu et al. 2025) can be read as elaborations of some common core ideas:

 - Feedback loops — when AI substitutes for human activity, the signals that once tethered institutions to people’s welfare (taxes, consumer demand, cultural participation) attenuate.